ZappedC64/antisalt/README.md

 $ ansible-playbook stopsalt.yml -k -K -u {username}</br>
 </br>
-NOTE: You do not need to run the playbook as root and you do not need to specify root as the user name, but the command line options will prompt yuo for a sudo password.
+NOTE: You do not need to run the playbook as root and you do not need to specify root as the user name, but the command line options will prompt you for a sudo password.</br>
 </br>
 Create a 'hosts' file in the Ansible working directory like this:</br>
 </br>